- Page Count: 404

-So when I first read Throne of Glass a few years ago I gave it 2 stars because I was expecting some badass assassin but then thought I got a snarky immature mean girl who’s obsessed with dresses and boys.
+When I first read Throne of Glass a few years ago I gave it 2 stars because I was expecting some badass assassin but then thought I got a snarky immature mean girl who’s obsessed with dresses and boys.
 (But that also kind of shows how amazing these books become if I could eventually come to connect so much with the same character).
-The reader is mostly told over and over that Celaena is this amazing assassin who could skin someone without a blade.
+The reader is mostly told over and over that Celaena is an amazing assassin who could skin someone without a blade.
 But all I really saw was some arrogant girl whose main focus was how much she wanted to kiss the prince.
 And if she’s the “world’s greatest assassin,” would she seriously eat several pounds of candy someone just left anonymously in her room?!
 I initially ended up skimming most of the first book and didn’t pick up the sequel for another few years (worst choice ever).

 BUT I took everything in this book waaaay differently after I read The Assassin’s Blade and the rest of the series and saw everything Celaena went through before she went to Endovier.
-Now when I read this book I mostly want to hug instead of punch her since I understand her better.
+Now when I read this book I mostly want to hug her instead of punch her.

 Things I’ve liked every time I’ve read this book:

 - Celaena has the confidence to know she’s attractive and own it — you don’t see a lot of cocky, secure female MCs.

 - The story actually addresses the fact that Celaena WILL get her period while going about her badass assassin life and that will complicate things.

 I know some people recommend reading the The Assassin’s Blade first… I don’t think I would’ve cared as much about the characters in those novellas if I hadn’t read the main books first.
 But I also think the novellas might help with understanding Celaena in this book!
 So either way works.